 Just like in June and August, July is a terrible month for weather in Disney World, with temperatures rarely under 90 degrees and unbearable humidity.
 It’s also one of the rainiest months of the year with over 10 inches annually.
 Ponchos become your best friends in Disney World in July, and you need plenty of extra socks.

 The 4th of July is always one of the busiest days of the year for the parks, and heavy crowds carry on throughout the whole month.
-This will probably be completely different though in 2020 and we expect to see the lowest July levels ever if the parks are open.
-Again though, this might come with limited attractions being open.
+This will be completely different though in 2020 and we expect to see the lowest July levels even when the parks are open.
+Keep in mind though, this comes with limited attractions being open.

 - Pros: Likely Low Crowds in 2020, Long Park Hours, Lots of Daylight, Potentially Good Deals